Skip to content

 License

 CSC has acquired a full commercial license for Gaussian.
-Gaussian is available for use by all approved account holders, subject to some license restrictions.
-To be able to use Gaussian at CSC your user-id has to be added to Gaussian users group.
-Send a request to CSC Service Desk.
+It is available to all approved account holders, subject to license restrictions.
+To use Gaussian at CSC, your user ID must be added to the Gaussian user group.
+Send a request to the CSC Service Desk.

 Usage